openmobilehub/android-omh-maps/packages/core/docs/advanced/POLYLINES.md

 ## Polyline events
 You can listen to click events on a polyline by setting a listener on the map and calling the `setOnPolylineClickListener` method.
-The `onPolylineClick` method will be called with the `OmhPolyline` as a parameter.
+The `onPolylineClick` method will be called with the `OmhPolyline` as an argument.

 ```kotlin
 val omhOnPolylineClickListener = OmhOnPolylineClickListener { polyline ->